Ye Choirs of New Jerusalem: Musical settings

 "Ye Choirs of New Jerusalem" has been described as the "only medieval resurrection hymn still widely sung", but it owes more of its enduring popularity to the vigour of Campbell's translation and to the hymn's cheerful tune than the original text.
 The original chant melody, in the 3rd mode, is not associated with the modern text, although it appears as a setting for Neale's translation in the 1906 English Hymnal, and for one of Neale's other texts in the 1916 Hymnal of the American Episcopal Church.

 The hymn is most commonly set to and was made famous by the tune "St Fulbert" by Henry John Gauntlett, which first appeared in The Church Hymn and Tune Book (London, 1852).
 There it was used for the hymn "Now Christ, our Passover, is slain" and was known as "St Leofred".
 The editors of Hymns Ancient and Modern set Campbell's altered text to it and renamed it according to the original Latin author, adding a concluding "Alleluia!
 Amen".
 A setting appears in the 1987 collection 100 Carols for Choirs, with the harmonisation from the English Hymnal (transcribed below) and a last verse descant by David Willcocks.
-An alternative tune is "Lyngham", a fuguing tune by 18th-century Englishman Thomas Jarman, whose "astonishing and invigorating" choral-style polyphony echoes the first stanza instruction for "choirs" to employ their "sweetest notes".
+An alternative tune is "Lyngham", a fuguing tune by Englishman Thomas Jarman, whose "astonishing and invigorating" choral-style polyphony echoes the first stanza instruction for "choirs" to employ their "sweetest notes".